 Figure 3.
 Random delays: synchronization regions for the four different networks considered and Gaussian distributed delays.
-The density plots represent the parameter σ^2 as a function of ε and b averaged over 10 realizations of the initial conditions (N=100 and a=4).
+The density plots represent the parameter σ^2 as a function of ε and b averaged over 10 realizations of the initial conditions (N = 100 and a = 4).

 Figure 4.
 Random delays: synchronization regions for the SW and NN networks and exponential distributed delays.
-The parameters are the same as in figure 3.
+Same parameters as figgure 3.